mesos/storm/README.markdown

 3. `storm.zookeeper.servers`: The location of the Zookeeper servers to be used by the Storm master.

 4. `nimbus.host`: The hostname of where you run Nimbus.

+## Resource configuration

+* `topology.mesos.worker.cpu`: CPUs per worker
+* `topology.mesos.worker.mem.mb`: Memory (in MiB) per worker
+  * `worker.childopts`: Use this for JVM opts.
+You should have about 25% memory overhead for each task.
+For example, with `-Xmx1000m`, you should set `topology.mesos.worker.mem.mb: 1250`
+* `topology.mesos.executor.cpu`: CPUs per executor
+* `topology.mesos.executor.mem.mb`: Memory (in MiB) per executor
+  * `supervisor.childopts`: Use this for executor (aka supervisor) JVM opts.
+You should have about 25% memory overhead for each task.
+For example, with `-Xmx500m`, you should set `topology.mesos.executor.mem.mb: 625`